google-code-export/proteo-suite/trunk/README.txt

 3. Installation
 ---------------------

-ProteoSuite can run in multiplatforms (Windows, Linux and Mac).
+ProteoSuite can run in multiple platforms (Windows, Linux and Mac).
 Use one of the following set of instructions depending on your operating system.

 ----------